mw572/financial-markets/Whitepaper Research/The financial press and stock markets in times of crisis/Whitepaper Experimentation.md

 ---

-**This will need testing for statistical significance or display of any predictive power, the index and how its influence (correlation/causation) is reflective on market returns will have to be testing and modified. **
+This will need testing for statistical significance or display of any predictive power, the index and how its influence (correlation/causation) is reflective on market returns will have to be testing and modified.

+Although I am aware of the various methods and my motives in this piece, I am waiting to undertake my final year of my Maths degree at Bath where I will be formally studying Time Series Analysis.
+This should provide a good understanding so that I can finish of this piece.

-**This is a work in progress!**
+**Stay tuned, this is a work in progress!**